DanielKolsi/persons-react/README.md

 As the assignment didn't exactly mention where to output the names when "Confirm" was clicked, the names will be outputted both to browser's console.log & to alert dialog.

+The source code has been validated and modified to comply with React specific linting (.eslintrc) linting rules.
+Some styling rules were omitted as "opinionated" or irrelevant - in any case each company has or should have their own styling conventions.

 -- Daniel Kolsi (kolsi.daniel@gmail.com)